alextim/tarutino-steppe/www/content/pages/nature-and-culture/nature-and-culture.en.md

       - title: Large herbivores
         text: |
           Large herbivores play an important role in natural systems.
 They support natural meadows and steppes, promote the growth of grasses and trees, and can even open closed forests.
-Much of Europe's biodiversity is inhabited by open meadows, mosaic landscapes and forest-steppes, open forests and groves, all of which depend on herbivores to survive.
-When large natural areas are abandoned by humans and herbivores, they are overgrown with shrubs and forests, so their biodiversity is reduced.
+Much of Europe's biodiversity inhabits the open meadows, mosaic landscapes and forest-steppes, open forests and groves, all of which depend on herbivores to survive.
+When large natural areas are abandoned by humans and herbivores, they are overgrown with shrubs and forests, so their biodiversity declines.
-          We return local herbivores to the land where they once lived.
-Here in the park you can see wild kulans, timid deer, funny saigas and majestic Ukrainian gray bulls that roam the Tarutino steppe and form its landscape and diversity.
+          We return local herbivores species to the land where they once lived.
+Here in the park you can see wild kulans, timid fallow deer, funny saigas, noble red deers, friendly water buffalos and majestic Ukrainian gray bulls that roam free in the Tarutino steppe and form its landscape and diversity.
         image:
           src: ./images/kulans-in-the-steppe.jpg
           alt: Herd of wild asses in the steppe.